 John Child is the Chief Operating Officer of Brighton and Hove CCG.
 He is responsible for the day-to-day running of the CCG.

-John worked within mental health services in Brighton & Hove for 13 years in a variety of roles for both Brighton and Hove City Council and Sussex Partnership NHS Foundation Trust.
-He was the Service Director for Brighton & Hove Adult Mental Health services before he joined the CCG in February 2016.
+John has worked within mental health services in Brighton and Hove for 13 years in a variety of roles for both Brighton and Hove City Council and Sussex Partnership NHS Foundation Trust.
+He was the Service Director for Brighton and Hove Adult Mental Health services before he joined the CCG in February 2016.

 Pippa Ross-Smith (BA MSc ACA) is a qualified accountant and the Chief Finance Officer at the CCG.
 Her career has encompassed accountancy practice and commerce, and various finance roles at the Audit Commission.

 Pippa has worked in the NHS since 2004 in senior finance roles in a mental health trust, where she was responsible for the financial implementation of a large Private Finance Initiative, and supporting various structural changes and service developments.
 It was with these in mind that she did her MSc in Financial Management – Health Sector, with mental health financing as her dissertation.

 Pippa is responsible for the CCG’s financial control, financial assurance, external audit, management of the commissioning support services contract, procurement, emergency planning resilience and response, estates and information governance.